 Reply briefs are permitted without motion under Local Rule 7.01.
-Reply briefs of more than 5 pages are discouraged.

 7. Preferences regarding requests for additional pages in excess of the page limitations set forth in the Local Rules.

 The page limitations set out in the Local Rules are sufficient in all but the most exceptional cases.
 Any request for additional pages should be made by motion at least three business days before the document is due to be filed.